Building for consumers

 - provide more than one type of building work (such as plastering and painting) that costs more than $10,000 (including labour and materials).

 Make sure you engage a registered builder when you want this type of building work carried out.
 This will ensure your project is completed by someone with the necessary qualifications and expertise.

 All registered building practitioners are issued with a Photo ID card that lists the type of work they are eligible to do.
 All practitioners should carry this ID card.
 Either of the ID cards shown below may be valid, depending on the practitioner's date of registration.
 All practitioners registered from 1 September 2016 onwards should have a VBA-branded ID card.
 Practitioners registered before that date will carry a Building Practitioners Board branded card until their next annual renewal date.
 From 1 September 2017 only VBA branded cards will be valid.

-You can also check if a builder is registered online, using the VBA directory – Find a Practitioner.
+You can also check if a builder is registered by using the VBA directory, Find a Practitioner.

 What are the regulated areas of building work?

-Victoria's Building Interim Regulations 2017 define 10 categories of building practitioner:
+Victoria's Building Interim Regulations 2017 define eight categories of building practitioner: